netidx/netidx-book/src/tools/container.md

 The container's RPC interface is the only way to do several things: add or remove roots, lock subtrees, create the sheet/table helpers, and so on.
-The RPCs are published under the configured `--api-path`, alongside a small set of status values (db busy state, pending write count, etc).
+The RPCs are published under the configured `--api-path`, at `<api-path>/rpcs/<procedure>`, alongside a small set of status values (db busy state, pending write count, etc) directly under `<api-path>`.

+The signatures below use function notation for readability.
+With the command line subscriber, invoke one as `CALL|<api-path>/rpcs/<procedure>|name=value,...`.
+String values are quoted, and arguments whose type is a list use an array value such as `path=["/one", "/two"]`; repeating the same argument name does not construct a list.

 ### add-root